SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/07-thermostats.md

 {: .self_study_text :}

 ## Thermodynamic ensembles
-MD simulations are usually simulate one of the following thermodynamic ensembles:
+Simulation systems can be classified according to their degree of separation from their surroundings, ranging from completely isolated to completely open.
+MD simulations usually simulate one of the following thermodynamic ensembles:

 1. The *microcanonical* or constant **NVE** ensemble, where the number of particles (*N*), the system's Volume (*V*) and the energy (*E*) are kept constant during the simulation.
 The microcanonical ensemble describes a system which is completely isolated from its surroundings.
 2. The *canonical* or constant **NVT** ensemble, where the number of particles, the Volume and the temperature (*T*) are kept constant.
 The canonical ensemble describes a system in contact with a heat bath at constant temperature.